A multilayer level-set method for eikonal-based traveltime tomography: Introduction

-The level-set method \cite{oshset88,oshfed06} has been widely used in various fields involving topological changes and interface structures, including multiphase flow simulation, shape optimization, computational geometry, and computer graphics.
-In terms of inverse problems, the level-set method is first used for inverse obstacle problems in \cite{san96}, and thereafter, it is applied to a variety of inverse problems.
-For instance, in \cite{litlessan98}, it is used to reconstruct 2-D binary obstacles; in \cite{housolzha04} and \cite{dorles06}, it is used for inverse scattering to determine the geometry of extended targets; in \cite{benmil07} for electrical resistance tomography in medical imaging; in \cite{isaleuqia11,isaleuqia13,liqia21} for inverse gravimetry; and in \cite{liqiali20,liwanfan22} for magnetic inverse problems.
+The level-set method~\cite{oshset88,oshfed06} has been widely used in various fields involving topological changes and interface structures, including multiphase flow simulation, shape optimization, computational geometry, and computer graphics.
+In terms of inverse problems, the level-set method \replyone{was} first used for inverse obstacle problems in~\cite{san96}, and thereafter, it \replyone{was} applied to a variety of inverse problems.
+For instance, in~\cite{litlessan98}, it \replyone{was} used to reconstruct 2-D binary obstacles; in~\cite{housolzha04} and~\cite{dorles06}, it \replyone{was} used for inverse scattering to determine the geometry of extended targets; in~\cite{benmil07} for electrical resistance tomography in medical imaging; in~\cite{isaleuqia11,isaleuqia13,liqia21} for inverse gravimetry; and in~\cite{liqiali20,liwanfan22} for magnetic inverse problems.

-Classical level-set methods represent interfaces via the zero-level set of a single level-set function, where the interfaces (connected or disjointed) partition the domain into two phases.
+Classical level-set methods represent interfaces via the zero-level set of a single level-set function, where the interfaces (connected or \replyone{disjoint}) partition the domain into two phases.
 However, many practical problems involve heterogeneous structures with multiple phases and interacting interfaces.
-For instance, the Dirichlet $k$-partition problem seeks to partition a domain into $k$ distinct subdomains to minimize the sum of their smallest eigenvalues \cite{chuleu21}.
-In tomography problems, there is significant interest in recovering media with multi-component and multilayered architectures.
-To represent such multi-phase structures, the multiple level-set method has been developed \cite{zhachamerosh96,vescha02, decleitai09,vanasclei10}.
+For instance, the Dirichlet $k$-partition problem seeks to partition a domain into $k$ distinct subdomains to minimize the sum of their smallest eigenvalues~\cite{chuleu21}.
+In tomography problems, there \replyone{are} significant interest\replyone{s} in recovering \replyone{a} media with multi-component and multilayered architectures.
+To represent such \replyone{multiphase} structures, the multiple level-set method has been developed~\cite{zhachamerosh96,vescha02, decleitai09,vanasclei10}.
 This approach introduces more than one level-set functions to define the interfaces between distinct components.
-For instance, in \cite{zhachamerosh96}, it associates to each sub-region a level-set function, requiring $n$ level-set functions for $n$ different phases.
-In \cite{vescha02, decleitai09,vanasclei10}, a compact formulation is developed that allows $n$ level-set functions to represent up to $2^n$ distinct phases.
+For instance, in~\cite{zhachamerosh96}, it associates to each \replyone{subregion} a level-set function, requiring $n$ level-set functions for $n$ different phases.
+In~\cite{vescha02, decleitai09,vanasclei10}, a compact formulation \replyone{was} developed that allows $n$ level-set functions to represent up to $2^n$ distinct phases.
 The use of multiple level-set functions complicates the interface representation, and significantly increases the computational cost for inverse problems.